CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

       </ul>
     <li>Select the “corral” bookmark</li>
     <li>Enter your six-digit TACC token (accessible through your authenticator app on your phone)</li>
     <li>You now have access to the CHEER project folder on DesignSafe.
-The file structure you see here should be the same as the [CHEER project folder available on the DesignSafe web interface](https://www.designsafe-ci.org/data/browser/projects/1798100155562136046-242ac117-0001-012/).</li>
+The file structure you see here should be the same as the <a href="https://www.designsafe-ci.org/data/browser/projects/1798100155562136046-242ac117-0001-012/">CHEER project folder available on the DesignSafe web interface</a>.</li>
     </ol>
   <li>Click on the thrust folder related to your project (Buildings, Economy, Government, Hazards, Households)</li>
     <ol>